cbueche/Agent-Jones/README.md

 Status
 ------

-It is deployed in a network with about 1'000 devices, WAN and LAN, routers and switches, all Cisco.
-It works, but I would gladly accept patches and enhancements.
+- Version `22.5.2017` with Python 2.x is cosidered stable, and deployed on at least 3 major networks with 1'000+ devices, WAN and LAN, routers and switches, all Cisco.
+- Version `10.10.2018` with Python 3.x should be considered as beta, because I could not try every case.
+Especially the "write-functions" haven't been tested.
+Get in touch if you see an issue.

 Features